autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-command-hazard-lights-cmd.md

 ## Message

 The `stamp` field is the command sent time.
 In the case of periodic publication, use the latest time, not the last command change.
 For the `command` field, use the valid values listed above.
 The `NO_COMMAND` value can be used internally by programs, but will never be sent as a topic.

 ## Errors

-If an unsupported or unknown command is sent, ignore it and report the error as diagnostics.
+TBD: Check the relevant diagnostics.

 ## Support